pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/configuring-application-deployment/kubernetes.md

 linkTitle: "Kubernetes"
 weight: 1
 description: >
-  Specific guide for configuring Kubernetes deployment.
+  Specific guide to configuring deployment for Kubernetes application.
 ---

 Based on the application configuration and the pull request changes, PipeCD plans how to execute the deployment: doing quick sync or doing progressive sync with the specified pipeline.